Economic Indicators

 U.S. Manufacturing PMI®

-The Manufacturing PMI® registered at 50.3% in March, up 2.5 percentage points compared to February’s reading of 47.8%, according to the Institute for Supply Management® (ISM®).
+The Manufacturing PMI® registered at 48.7% in August, a 0.7 percentage point higher compared to the 48.0 percent reported in July according to the Institute for Supply Management® (ISM®).

 ISM® states a reading above 50% shows that the manufacturing economy is generally expanding; below 50% indicates that it is generally contracting.
 The index is based on a monthly survey of supply chain managers and measures general direction of economic trends in manufacturing and other sectors.